EXCLUSIVE-Google's adtech business set to face formal EU probe by year-end -sources

 By Foo Yun Chee

-BRUSSELS, June 18 (Reuters) - EU antitrust regulators are set to open another front against Alphabet GOOGL.O unit Google by launching a formal investigation into its digital advertising practices, said people familiar with the matter, with the move likely to come before the end of the year.
+BRUSSELS, June 18 (Reuters) - Alphabet GOOGL.O unit Google could face its biggest regulatory threat, with EU antitrust regulators set to open a formal investigation into its lucrative digital advertising business before the end of the year, said people familiar with the matter.

+It would mark a new front by the EU competition enforcer against Google.
+It has in the last decade fined the company more than 8 billion euros ($9.8 billion) for blocking rivals in online shopping, Android smartphones and online advertising.

+An EU probe would focus on Google's position vis-a-vis advertisers, publishers, intermediaries and rivals, one of the people said, indicating deeper scrutiny than the French antitrust agency's case concluded last week.

 The Commission declined to comment.
 Google did not immediately respond to a request for comment.